Frequently Asked Questions

 Q: Why do I have to submit a quotation with my application?

-A: The Charity provides financial assistance for the purchase of specific items, services or facilities calculated to help those in need who apply for help.
+A: The Charity provides financial assistance for the purchase of specific items, services or facilities to help those in need.
 If an application is successful the Charity will issue a cheque, or make a BACS transfer, directly to the relevant supplier for the specific cost of the requested item.

 Q: Where should I get a quotation from?